Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions

-\emph{Conclusions} \textendash{} Our study proposes and analyzes an experimental implementation of a criticality-enhanced sensor using a finite-component critical open sensor with single trapped ions, and demonstrates its feasibility through continuous measurement.
-A key innovation of our implementation is the use of a co-trapped ancilla ion as a detection module, which provides highly efficient continuous phonon counting.
-Our implementation is also robust against various sources of noise, allowing for a clear demonstration of criticality-enhanced precision \emph{scaling} well beyond the standard quantum limit.
-These results pave the way for practical applications of driven-dissipative critical systems as sensors, and hold the potential for significant advancements in sensing technology.
+Our study has proposed and analyzed the implementation of criticality-enhanced quantum sensing with single trapped ions via continuous measurement.
+A key innovation of our scheme is the use of a co-trapped ancillary ion as a detection module, allowing for highly efficient continuous monitoring (e.g., phonon counting) of the critical sensor.
+We have shown that the criticality enhanced precision scaling persists for imperfect detection efficiency, and is robust against various sources of noise in realistic experimental setups.
+Our proposal allows for a clear demonstration of criticality-enhanced precision \emph{scaling} well beyond the standard quantum limit, paving the way for harnessing driven-dissipative criticality to build next generation ultra-precise sensor devices, which may play a key role in electric-field imaging \cite{Bian:2021aa} and noise diagnosing near metallic surfaces \cite{RevModPhys.87.1419}.